reidrac/swift-nbd-server/README.md

  - https://github.com/yoe/nbd/blob/master/doc/proto.txt
  - http://lists.canonical.org/pipermail/kragen-hacks/2004-May/000397.html

-**Warning**: this is a proof of concept and in its current state is alpha quality.
+**Warning**: this is a proof of concept and in current state is alpha quality.

 Install